This event is now closed to adhere to proper physical distancing and safety guidelines. All projects are now full.

-Sign up for a project: When you complete your RSVP waiver, you will choose your project.
 Below are the descriptions.
 Volunteers do not need previous experience to participate in the projects.

-- Easy level project: Litter pickup (15 people)
+- Easy level project: Litter pickup (15 people) - PROJECT FULL

 - Project: Join the Tahoe's Trash Pickup Challenge to celebrate International Coastal Cleanup Month and the end of summer.
 Meet us to supplies and then head out to cleanup in the zone around the meadow.

 - Tools: Grabbers, gloves, bags, data cards, pencil.